nextpulse/slate/source/index.html.md

 # Known Issues

+CSV and Bitfinex support are currently experimental.

-Please check our [blog post](https://blog.path.tech/known-issues-and-challenges-with-exchanges-api/) for current known issues.
+Please check our [blog post](https://blog.path.one/known-issues-and-challenges-with-exchanges-api/) for other current known issues.

 # Roadmap

 - Additional data sources

-[Path.Tax](https://path.tax)  is our reference application built on top of the Path.
+[Path.
+Tax](https://path.one/tax)  is our reference application built on top of the Path.
 API platform.
 The architecture decouples the business logic from the data layer.
-So information like gain and loss are not offered as part of the base API platform.
-If you are interested in learning more please contact us directly at hello@path.tech
+Information like gain and loss are not offered as part of the base API platform.
+If you are interested in learning more please contact us directly at hello@path.one